TimMeiwald/PackratParserGenerator/README.md

 # PackratParserGenerator
 TODO: QOL Feature Use uint[0-255] to get all ASCII chars as opposed to current solution
 TODO: Implement Pylint/MyPy/Black
 TODO: Error handling, halt start at top level rule and step in find longest match and then return associated error.
 Generate error framework
-TODO: Implement Parser Generation
 TODO: Add Commenter Tests
 TODO: Add Parse_Call_Maker Tests

-TODO: Generate ParserGenerators Parser with ParserGenerator and Test
+TODO: Have tests rerun with new parser too so that I can CI/CD any updates to the parser too.
+TODO: Also implement automated tests for the entire compile process.
+TODO: Basically more Tests.

 DEFECT: Known issue between string inputs and string from file read.
 Unsure how to solve or what even the issue is.
-DEFECT: Need to fix renaming imports automatically based on src directory.
-Could not be arsed at the moment.
-DEFECT: Also need to reimplement Passthrough, Collect and Delete because I had simplified grammar for the time being but cba to do that rn.